-Are you planning a four day three night trip to Bangkok?
-With all the available activities, selecting what to do in Bangkok for four days can be overwhelming.
-My Bangkok itinerary (4 days & 3 nights) is full-on but will allow you to experience the best things to do in Bangkok in just a short time.
+Are you planning a four-day three-night trip to Bangkok?
+With all the available activities, selecting what to do in Bangkok in such a short time can be overwhelming.
+My four-day Bangkok itinerary is full-on with little time to relax.
+But if you want to check out all the most famous activities in this fascinating city and beyond, you’ll love it!

-This four days in Bangkok itinerary is based on my own experience of visiting Bangkok and the tips from a few friends who lived there for a semester or longer.
+This detailed itinerary to spend four days in Bangkok is based on my own experience of visiting Bangkok and the tips from a few friends who lived there for a semester or longer.
 Prices are from my visit in 2019.
-I noticed that everything was more expensive than what I found online when planning my trip.
+I noticed that everything was more expensive than what I found online when planning my trip, so you will want to add some buffer to your budget when travelling to Bangkok.

 I stayed at Ibis Siam*.
 I appreciated that my hotel was just in front of a Skytrain station (BTS), and not far from the small canal boats.
 Catching public transport was effortless.
 Plus, I even had a great city view from the room!